It is an organic compound with high nitrogen content formed in the body during the breakdown of proteins and ammonia.

 What is high uremia?

-High uremia is a buildup of urea and other nitrogenous waste products in the blood that are usually excreted by the kidneys into the urine.
+High uremia is a buildup of urea and other nitrogenous waste products in the blood, usually excreted by the kidneys into the urine.

 Causes of high uremia